 Which Democrats are running for president in 2020?

-Some lesser-known politicians have signalled their improbable bids for president, including former U.S. congressman John Delaney from Maryland, self-help author Marianne Williamson, Miramar, Fla., mayor Wayne Messam and Andrew Yang, an entrepreneur and activist.
+Some lesser-known politicians who have signalled their improbable bids for president are still technically in the race, including former U.S. congressman John Delaney from Maryland and self-help author Marianne Williamson.

-Here's some background on the potential major contenders.
+Here are the remaining original contenders.
 Read all of the profiles or click on a name to go straight to their profile:

 - Michael Bennet.